-Bachelor's programme: Supplementary programme required to earn LL.M. programme diploma?
-Supplementary programme completed prior to intake for LL.M. programme?
-Civil effect?
-ESL Law programme (completed) No n/a Yes ESL Tax Law program (completed) Yes [see 'Supplementary programme'] Yes Yes, provided that the civil effect course are part of the Bachelor's programme Bachelor's programme of Laws / Tax Law fewer than 154 EC credits of Studies of Studies of Law/Tax Law subjects • (completed) Law/Tax Law subjects successfully completed: Yes) Bachelor's programme Bachelor's Studies of Law/Tax Law programme from a foreign university (completed) Depends on the Bachelor's programme No No Bachelor's programme of an Indonesian university plus the 'University of Indonesia Bridging Programme' n/a No Undergraduate studies (three years completed) at the National University of Singapore (NUS) n/a No Higher professional education Bachelor's programme - SJD or MER - (completed) plus Premaster ESL Algemeen No n/a No Higher professional education Bachelor's programme -hbo-recht - (completed) plus Premaster ESL Algemeen No n/a Yes All other university Bachelor's or doctoraal programmes (completed) Not admitted to the Master's programme.
+Bachelor's programme: Supplementary programme required to Supplementary programme completed prior Civil effect?

+earn LL.M. programme diploma? to intake for LL.M. programme?

+ESL Law programme No n/a Yes

+(completed)

+ESL Tax Law program Yes [see 'Supplementary programme'] Yes Yes, provided that the civil effect course are

+(completed) part of the Bachelor's programme

+Bachelor's programme of Laws / No, unless the programme comprises fewer n/a (fewer than 154 EC credits of Studies of Yes, provided that the civil effect course are

+Tax Law from an affiliated Dutch than 154 EC credits of Studies of Law/Tax Law/Tax Law subjects successfully completed: part of the Bachelor's programme

+faculty (completed) Law subjects Yes)

+Bachelor's Studies of Law/Tax Depends on the Bachelor's programme No No

+Law programme from a foreign

+university (completed)

+Bachelor's programme of an No n/a No

+Indonesian university plus the

+'University of Indonesia Bridging

+Programme'

+Undergraduate studies (three No n/a No

+years completed) at the National

+University of Singapore (NUS)

+Higher professional education No n/a No

+Bachelor's programme - SJD or

+MER - (completed) plus

+Premaster ESL Algemeen

+Higher professional education No n/a Yes

+Bachelor's programme -hbo-

+recht - (completed) plus

+Premaster ESL Algemeen

+All other university Bachelor's or Not admitted to the Master's programme.

+doctoraal programmes

+(completed)

-All other higher professional education Not admitted to the Master's programme. (hbo) programmes (completed)
+All other higher professional Not admitted to the Master's programme.

+education (hbo) programmes

+(completed)

-Supplementary program for Tax Law studentsRequired supplement for students with a Bachelor's diploma in Tax Law for admission to the Master of Laws programme
+Supplementary program for Tax Law students

+Required supplement for students with a Bachelor's diploma in Tax Law for admission to the Master of Laws programme